enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 5. The client encounters a `script` tag and downloads it from the server.
 6. This `script` tag includes the code for `DeleteButton` so it is evaluated and executed.
 When executed the `custom-elements.define('delete-button', DeleteButton)` method will be called, thus registering your web component with the browser.

-This progressively enhances your, presentation only element, into an interactive client side web component.
+This progressively enhances your presentational element into an interactive client side web component.

 ## Naming